SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Header contains:

-* message's sequential number, *4 bytes*, unsigned integer
+* message's sequential number, *4 octets*, unsigned integer
-* agent's port, *2 bytes*, unsigned integer
+* agent's port, *2 octets*, unsigned integer
-* message type, *1 byte*
+* message type, *1 octet*

 Sequential numbers are set by the agent and required by him to make sense out of responses.
 Simulator should just copy that field from the message it is responding to.

-Message types are mapped from names to bytes as follows:
+Message types are mapped from names to numbers as follows:

 * 0: `acknowledge`
 * 1: `move`